jyotsnatiwary/animal-cnn/README.md

 # animal-cnn
-a convolution neurat network to distinguish between the animals. in this case the dataset consists of the images of cats and dogs.
+A convolution neurat network to distinguish between the animals.
+Tn this case the dataset consists of the images of cats and dogs.
+It recognises the cat and dog imahes with maximum accuracy.

  dataset link: